maxi-blocks/maxi-blocks/readme.txt

 https://youtu.be/p37ozp0Kyls

-== Advanced template library ⚗️ ==
+== Advanced template library âš—ï¸ ==

-**Efficiency**: Meet your new secret weapon—a template library that saves time and fuels creativity.
+**Efficiency**: Meet your new secret weaponâ€”a template library that saves time and fuels creativity.

-**Device compatibility**: Six responsive breakpoints ensure that your webpages are optimized for all devices, from large 4K displays to tablets and mobile devices.
+**Device compatibility**: Six responsive breakpoints optimize your webpages for all devices, from large 4K displays to tablets and mobile devices.

 **User flexibility**: Whether you're a newbie or a pro coder, the drag-and-drop features and advanced styling options allow you to design freely.